-The first category is denial of responsibility, where we are consciously doing something unethical, but choosing to do it anyway because we can shift the responsibility to someone else, which substantially mitigates our feelings of guilt.
-So if you find yourself saying–“I know this is wrong, but my boss has ordered me to do it.”—a little alarm should go off in your head warning you that you are about to go off the ethical rails.
+The first category is denial of responsibility, for we are consciously doing something unethical, but choosing to do it anyway because we can shift the responsibility to someone else, which substantially mitigates our feelings of guilt.
+So if you find yourself saying, “I know this is wrong, but my boss has ordered me to do it.”
+A little alarm should go off in your head warning you that you are about to go off the ethical rails.

 The second category is denial of injury, where we consciously choose do something wrong because the supposedly slight harm involved makes it not seem so bad.
-So, if you find yourself saying–“I know this is wrong, but shareholders have diversified portfolios, so no one will really be hurt by a small lie or a little earnings management”—that alarm bell should go off again.
+So, if you find yourself saying, “I know this is wrong, but shareholders have diversified portfolios, so no one will really be hurt by a small lie or a little earnings management,” that alarm bell should again sound.

 The third category is denial of victim where we choose to do something wrong because some fault we attribute to the victim makes it seem to us that the victim deserves the harm.

 The fifth category is the appeal to higher loyalties, where we consciously do something wrong, but justify doing it just this one time by elevating loyalty to our firm or our family to a preeminent position.
-So, if you find yourself saying: “I know this is wrong, but my company needs help.”
-Or, “I know this is wrong, but I have a family to feed,” it is time to rethink.
+So, if you find yourself saying: “I know this is wrong, but I don’t want to undermine my boss.”
+Or, “I know this is wrong, but I’ve got a family to feed,” it is time to rethink.